cdl-geneseo/geneseo-dictionary/C/Chapter.md

 # Chapter

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-A-D

-Bibliographies and Study Guides : Chapter

 Created by  Unknown User (kla8) on Nov 19, 2012

 n.
 Pronunciation: Amer. / tʃæptər 1.
 The collegiate group of a fraternity or sorority “If we haze, we may lose our chapter.”K. Andryshak, 2012